 School selection and decreasing enrolments were raised as issues by both providers and parents.
 During a discussion on secondary school selection, one parent advised that 'you have to pick whatever thing is best for your child and that is the main thing, to get their school'.
 Some of the schools in the study areas are suffering from decreased enrolments, which raised the issue of amalgamation of schools.
-Declining enrolment was seen as the result of a range of factors, including parents choosing to send their children to school outside the locality, the negative impact of the drug culture, and outmigration of families due to the regeneration programme.
+Declining enrolment was seen to result from a range of factors, including parents choosing to send their children to school outside the locality and out-migration of families as part of the regeneration process.

 The importance of literacy attainment was recognised, with one provider observing that 'literacy enhances lives and is core to all learning'.
-Some providers felt that the DEIS initiatives over the past ten years had made a huge difference.
-Participants recognised that while the school played a key role in literacy skill development, other areas of the child's life, including their homes and after school clubs, also needed to play their part in fostering literacy skills and achievement.
+Some providers felt that the DEIS initiatives over the past ten years have made a huge difference.
+Participants recognised that while the school played a key role in literacy development, other areas of the child's life, including their homes and after-school clubs, also need to play their part in fostering literacy skills and achievement.
 Parental levels of literacy were also pertinent to this discussion.

 The commitment of school staff was noted by parents and by providers.
 Parents acknowledged the personal interest teachers took in their children.
-One provider, conscious of the huge barriers that exist to children achieving their potential, remarked with gravitas, 'I refuse to give up', noting that 'anything positive we provide for children in the school is improving the quality of their lives and helping them toward becoming happy adults'.
-Focus group participants who had worked, or were working, as HSCL co-ordinators spoke at length of the challenges facing families living in these communities, noting that an important element of the solution to addressing the needs of the child resides in 'minding our moms, and in turn they may be able to help their children'.
+One provider, conscious of the huge barriers that exist to children achieving their potential, remarked, 'I refuse to give up', noting that 'anything positive we provide for children in the school is improving the quality of their lives and helping them toward becoming happy adults'.
+Focus group participants who had worked, or were working, as Home School Community Liaison (HSCL) Co-ordinators spoke at length of the challenges facing families living in these communities, noting that an important element of the solution to addressing the needs of the child resides in 'minding our moms, and in turn they may be able to help their children'.